Israeli attack on Doha: International reactions

 The attack was met with global condemnation.
 The United Nations Security Council condemned the attack in a statement drafted by France and the United Kingdom and agreed to by all 15 members, including the United States.
 Governments around the world condemned what they described as a breach of sovereignty and international law, warned of escalation, urged restraint and renewed diplomacy, and expressed solidarity with Qatar—including contemporary major and regional powers, such as Canada, whose prime minister, Mark Carney, condemned the "intolerable expansion of violence"; France, whose president, Emmanuel Macron, called the attack "unacceptable, whatever the reason"; Turkey, whose foreign ministry described the attack as "evidence of Israel's expansionist policies and its adoption of terrorism of state strategy"; Germany; Russia; and the United Kingdom; alongside others.
 Countries that accused Israel of committing an act of aggression included Algeria, Indonesia, Jordan, Kuwait, Lebanon, Libya, Malaysia, Mauritania, Morocco, Saudi Arabia, and Syria.
 Kurdistan Region, a semi-autonomous area in Iraq, announced its "full support for Qatar".
+Ukraine condemned the attack as a gross violation of international law.
 Among non-state actors, the attack was condemned by Hezbollah and the Houthis.

 The United Nations Secretary-General António Guterres condemned the attack as a "flagrant violation of the sovereignty and territorial integrity of Qatar," and praised Qatar as "a country that has been playing a very positive role to achieve a ceasefire and release of all hostages."
 The Arab League stated that Israel's "behavior has now gone beyond all established international norms and every principle of international law, placing a clear responsibility on the international community to deal with a state that mocks the law and disregards the consequences of its shameful actions", and the Gulf Cooperation Council called the attack "despicable and cowardly".
 The chairperson of the African Union Commission, Mahamoud Ali Youssouf, said that the attack "risks endangering an already fragile situation in the Middle East".
 The European Union stated that the attack "breaches international law and Qatar's territorial integrity, and risks a further escalation of violence in the region."